Ard3ny/ard3ny.github.io/_posts/2023-06-28-Upgrade-GAMADV-XTD3-from-GAM.md

 ```

 ### 7. Enable GAMADV-XTD3 client access
-Remoe old oath2.txt file (we need to create a new one because syntax is not the same with previous GAM)
+Remove the old oath2.txt file (we need to create a new one because the syntax is not the same as with the previous GAM)

 ```bash
 rm -f /root/admin/GAMConfig/oauth2.txt
 ```

-Test if it's everthing ready with
+Test if it's everything ready with
 ```bash
 gam version
 ```